Skip to main content

 Education

-Education is the foundation for our country's future and a fundamental right for all of our children.
+Education is the foundation for our country's future and a fundamental right for all our children.
 As the son of a public school teacher, I value the enormous impact that schools and teachers have.

 It is vital that we continue to improve our public school system from the bottom up.
 I believe in expanding special education, art, and science, technology, engineering, and math (STEM) programs so that students have a well-rounded education and can be competitive on the global stage.
 We live in a changing world and have a skill-based economy.
 Many companies now hire based on skills, rather than looking at formal degrees.
 Decoupling skills from degrees and credentialing reform are issues that I am considering in Congress.

 I also believe that we need to give every aspiring student the opportunities and resources to pursue the dream of college education.
 The cost of college has become exorbitant.
-Something is wrong when our nation's bright young minds see college as a financial risk that comes with decades of burdensome debt, and I will fight to change that.
+Something is wrong when our nation's bright young minds see college as a financial risk that comes with decades of burdensome debt, and I will fight to change it.

 Click here to learn more about the bills that I introduced and cosponsored.